A big welcome from the Eastern Shore Players.

 On 19th July, the Eastern Shore Players had a great evening performing "Free A Man For Service At Sea" to a packed house at Memory Lane as part of their very popular 1940s Variety Show.

-"Free A Man For Service At Sea" is a light comedy set in a Halifax Wrens' recruitment office in 1943 during WW2.
+"Free A Man For Service At Sea" (by Sue Higgs) is a light comedy set in a Halifax Wrens' recruitment office in 1943 during WW2.
 In early 1942, when the Wrens were established here in Canada, a training facility was set up at Halifax Dockyard and named HMCS Cornwallis whilst a new base was being made ready in the Annapolis Basin.
 HMCS Kings at Dalhousie was named 'the stone frigate'.
 Here they trained Naval Officers.

 To be a cook in the Wrens, you just had to have previous experience cooking for a large family.
 To be a Steward, you just had to like housework (cleaning).